xHascox/RoPINN/README.md

 ## Get Started

-1. Install Python 3.8 or Python 3.9 and Pytorch 1.13.0.
+1. Install Python 3.8 or Python 3.9 and **Pytorch 1.13.0**.
 For convenience, execute the following command.

 ```shell
 pip install -r requirements.txt